Quitch/AI-Personalities/README.md

 - Prefers to use amphibious units.
 - Prefers to use hover units.
-- Does not support Legion.
+- Does not support factions.

 ### Amphibious